Authentication settings for the Databricks JDBC Driver

 Azure Databricks personal access token

-To create an Azure Databricks personal access token, do the following:
+To create an Azure Databricks personal access token, follow the steps in Azure Databricks personal access tokens for workspace users.

 To authenticate using an Azure Databricks personal access token, set the following configuration.